 During his visit we talked a lot about the Architecture industry as a whole, our biggest problems with it, and why I ultimately decided it wasn’t what I wanted.
 I described moments at my job when I was working on designs for a high-end luxury apartment in the Lower East Side and thinking, “If I stay in this job, I will never be able to live like this.”
 Not that I dreamt of luxurypenthouses and a $70,000 custom millwork closet (yes, this happened), butI did dream of financial freedom and travel, as well as working for myself.

-As I mentioned in my previous post, when I was working at my job in architecture, I started a side project, Calm The Ham, which after 18 months of work was making decent money, especially compared to the $40,000 I was making at my job (which does not stretch far living in New York City).
-I was only able to work on Calm the Ham on weeknights and weekends, which slowly became harder and harder as I juggled this new life.
+As I mentioned in my previous post, when I was working at my job in architecture, I started a side project, Very On Brand, which after 18 months of work was making decent money, especially compared to the $40,000 I was making at my job (which does not stretch far living in New York City).
+I was only able to work on Very On Brand on weeknights and weekends, which slowly became harder and harder as I juggled this new life.
 In the 6 months prior to quitting my more stable job, I kept thinking what if I had the time and resources to make my newer venture full-time.

 What could I create if it was my only focus?